zcdirk/pubsub/README.md

 Therefore, we propose this project that aims to replicate the functions of a pub/sub service with the capabilities to horizontally scale onto multiple machines to better serve the distributed systems it supports.

-### Developer Setup
-The project uses a self-configured automation to make sure the generated proto is always the most updated.